MichaelFrieze/schooldaysleft/docs/dev-notes.md

 - Consider adding a calendar for every month in holidays and break card
 - dashboard cards need to look more like clickable buttons and get correct info displayed
 - Make landing page look better
+- consider disabling loading components on the countdown page.
+Sometimes date loads so quickly that it's not helpful to add loading skeletons.
+Maybe add a transition to delay it.

 - full moon
 - chance of outside recess (weather)